-DOEE has estimated the emission reduction benefits that could be achieved from the Locomotive Switcher Engine Replacement project, DEAL Program, and the Tailpipe Pollution Reduction Rebates at the proposed funding levels.
-The estimates for the DEAL Program were prepared using a hypothetical mix of vehicle categories, model years, fuel types, and charging station capacities.
+DOEE has estimated the emission reduction benefits that could be achieved from the Locomotive Switcher Engine Replacement project, DEAL Program and DEAL-DERA Vehicle Replacement project.
+The estimates for the DEAL and DEAL-DERA projects were prepared using a hypothetical mix of vehicle categories, model years, fuel types, and charging station capacities.
 Emission reduction data was modeled using the Alternative Fuel Life-Cycle Environmental and Economic Transportation (AFLEET) Tool from Argonne National Laboratory and EPA's Diesel Emissions Quantifier.
 Actual emission benefits will vary depending on the specifics of the projects approved for funding.